ividal/robustness-scans/README.md

    ```

-## How it Works

 ## Pre-requisites

 - **System requirements**:
-  - OS: Windows, macOS, or Linux
+  - OS: macOS, or Linux
   - Python 3.11.11 or higher
-  - Minimum RAM:
+  - Minimum RAM: negligible: all LLM calls are made to an API
-  - Disk space:

 - **Dependencies**:
   - Dependencies listed in `pyproject.toml`

-## Troubleshooting

 ## License